 The Choices We Made was featured on "Oprah" and NPR’s "Lenny Lopate Show."
 The book was widely discussed, including in the New York Times (Anna Quindlen's column), Newsday, the New York Daily News, the Los Angeles Times, Entertainment Weekly, Mirabella, and Mother Jones.
 Today, it remains part of the cultural conversation.
 Caitlin Flanagan reviewed it in The Atlantic, in "The Bloodiness of Being Female," 16 years after its original publication; Grace Paley included Bonavoglia's chapter about Paley's experience in her final work, her memoir, Just As I Thought; and the novelist Myla Goldberg acknowledged the book's singular contribution to the literature on illegal abortion in her 2019 novel, Feast your Eyes.

 Social Worker with Pen

-Bonavoglia is a communications and development specialist who has worked as a consultant and on staff for leading foundations, public agencies, and nonprofit institutions, including: the Planned Parenthood Federation, Planned Parenthood affiliates, the Ford Foundation, the Ms. Foundation for Women, the Coalition of 100 Black Women, the International Women's Health Coalition, the New York Community Trust, the Edna McConnell Clark Foundation, Women and Philanthropy, Independence Care System, and the New York City Health Department.
-She currently is a senior associate for strategic planning with Geoffrey Knox Associates.
+Bonavoglia is a strategic planning, communications and development specialist who has worked as a consultant and on staff for leading foundations, public agencies, and nonprofit institutions, including: the Planned Parenthood Federation, Planned Parenthood affiliates, the Ford Foundation, the Ms. Foundation for Women, the Coalition of 100 Black Women, the International Women's Health Coalition, the New York Community Trust, the Edna McConnell Clark Foundation, Women and Philanthropy, the New York City Health Access Program for Women with Physical Disabilities, and the New York City Health Department.
+She is a senior associate for strategic planning with Geoffrey Knox Associates.
 She holds an MSW from New York University.